RBA Interest Rates May 2026: What It Means for Your Mortgage

 When is the next RBA interest rate decision in 2026?

-The RBA's next monetary policy meeting is 4-5 May 2026, with the rate decision released at 2:30 pm AEST on 5 May.
-There is no April meeting.
-If you're reading this after that date, check rba.gov.au for the latest decision.
+The RBA's next monetary policy meeting is 4-5 May 2026, with the rate decision released at 2: 30 pm AEST on 5 May.
+There's no April meeting.
+If you're reading this after that date, check rba. gov. au for the latest decision.

 Should I fix or stay variable with my home loan?

-What can I do right now to prepare for potential rate rises?
+What do I do right now to prepare for potential rate rises?